adapt-it/adaptit/platform_setup_docs/macos setup.md

 ## Command line build / archive

-I’ve had some issues with my Xcode build setup over the years that have _not_ been issues from the command line.
-Provided you’ve got the command line tools for Xcode installed (it should prompt you), you can build from the command line using the following commands:
+Provided you’ve got the command line tools for Xcode installed (the command line should prompt to install if not), you can build from the command line using the following commands:

     $ cd dev/adaptit/bin/mac
     $ xcodebuild -project adaptit.xcodeproj -scheme AdaptIt build